wolf-math/countries/README.md

 <hr />
 <h2>What you will create</h2>
 <h3>Countries Explorer Web App Using AJAX API</h3>
 <p>In this project, you will build a single-page application that uses AJAX to retrieve information about countries and display it on your website.
-Each time you click a button, a different country's details will load:</p>
+Each time you click a country flag, a different country's details will load:</p>
 <p><br><br />
 <img alt="" src="https://github.com/wolf-math/countries/blob/main/Screenshot%202024-10-29%20at%2017.47.40.png" width="80%" /><br />
 <br></p>